kumarraja/git-basic-tutorial/README.md

 4. git commit -m 'commit message' - to confirm your changes to git and will create copy of the changes with unique id
 5. git status - to check current status or changes in project or repository

+6. git branch branchname - to create new branch
+7. git branch  - to list existing branches
+8. git checkout branchname - to move exsting branch to another branch
+9. git diff filename  - to check difference between previous changes and current changes